archlinux/buildbtw/.gitlab/issue_templates/PoC User Test Onboarding.md

 <!-- Please delete the text that doesn't match your preferences: -->

 I'd like to join a voice call for onboarding.
-Here are three 1h timeslots where I'm available:

-1.
-2.
-3.

 <!-- or: -->